Daimler, Geely form mobility services joint venture in China

-FRANKFURT (Reuters) - German carmaker Daimler (DAIGn.DE) on Wednesday said it will form a premium ride-hailing joint venture in China together with Geely Group.
+FRANKFURT (Reuters) - German carmaker Daimler (DAIGn.DE) on Wednesday said it will form a premium ride-hailing joint venture in China together with Geely Group, the first such step since Geely chairman Li Shufu took a 9.69 percent stake in the German carmaker.

 “The JV will provide ride-hailing mobility services in several Chinese cities using premium vehicles including but not limited to Mercedes-Benz vehicles,” Daimler in a statement describing the alliance.

-The 50:50 joint venture will be headquartered in Hangzhou, Daimler said.
-Geely’s chairman Li Shufu is Daimler’s largest shareholder with a stake of just over 9 percent.
+The 50:50 joint venture will be headquartered in Hangzhou, China, and use Mercedes-Benz S-Class, E-Class and V-Class vehicles among others, Daimler said.

 Reporting by Edward Taylor, Editing by Tassilo Hummel